joberly/demo-python-api/README.md

 This is a demo Python REST API using Postgres as its database, deploying with Kubernetes.
 It's a mock healthcare provider billing system.
 The database schema has tables for patients, encounters, line items, and [Current Procedural Terminology (CPT) codes](https://www.aapc.com/resources/what-is-cpt).

+## Data Model

+- Patient
+  - Has a unique identifier chosen at creation
+  - Has many encounters
+- Encounter
+  - Has one patient
+  - Has one date
+  - Has many line items
+- Line Item
+  - Has one encounter
+  - Has one CPT code
+  - Has one number of units (integer for now, basically just a count)
+- CPT Code
+  - Has one description
+  - No backrefs for now as there will be many, many line items

 ## API

 The API has the following methods: